Lutice/bbb-transcript/README.md

 # Installation

-To easily install the extension, I am currently working on a installation script be customizable) that will simply requires to be run as 'root'
+To easily install the extension, I am currently working on a installation script (that will be customizable) that simply requires to be run as *root*.

 # How does it work ?
 In short, it uses the bigbluebutton post_publish phase to execute a ruby script at the end of a meeting, that will send the audio data to Aristote's API to begin the enrichment process.
 It then waits for Aristote's SUCCESS notification to retreieve and save the transcript automatically.